rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

 [[/screens/fork02.png]]

-After that's done, switch back over to your terminal, make a sub-directory for your git clones, and use your previously defined .ssh/config alias to clone up a copy of Metasploit:
+After that's done, switch back over to your terminal, make a sub-directory for your git clones, and use your previously defined .ssh/config alias to clone up a copy of Metasploit.
+Note that (note that usernames on GitHub are case-sensitive; McFakePants is different from mcfakepants):

 ````bash
 $ mkdir git
 $ cd git
 $ git clone github:mcfakepants/metasploit-framework.git
 ````

 You should end up with a complete copy of Metasploit in the metasploit-framework sub-directory:

 [[/screens/fork03.png]]